28. Reflection and refraction

 Figure 28.18 – A selfie of Dr. Pasquale taken in a concave mirror beyond the focal point.
 Her image is real, inverted, and larger than she is.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 It’s possible you’ve seen this effect if you’ve looked in a funhouse mirror.
-And if you step far enough away from a make-up or shaving mirror, you’ll notice that you will pass the focal point and go from being upright and magnified to upside-down and magnified.
+And if you step far enough away from a makeup or shaving mirror, you’ll notice that you will pass the focal point and go from being upright and magnified to upside down and magnified.
 If you continue walking backward, your image will go from being magnified to the same size, to smaller than you are.

 Because a concave mirror generates a real image by focusing light in front of the mirror, that image can be projected onto a screen or seen by others as an optical illusion.
 For example, in Figure 28.19 (left), a light bulb appears to be screwed into the socket placed on top of a cardboard box.
-However, when viewed from the side, as in Figure 28.19 (right), the light bulb (object) is actually upside-down below the cardboard box.
-A concave mirror creates the inverted image of the light bulb making it appear right-side up on top of the box.
+However, when viewed from the side, as in Figure 28.19 (right), the light bulb (object) is actually upside down below the cardboard box.
+A concave mirror creates the inverted image of the light bulb making it appear right side up on top of the box.

 Figure 28.19, described in the text and caption.

 Figure 28.19 – A light bulb appears to be screwed into a socket connected to a cardboard box (left).
-When viewed from the side, the actual light bulb (object) is actually upside-down and connected under the box.
+When viewed from the side, the actual light bulb (object) is actually upside down and connected under the box.
 A concave mirror creates a real image of the light bulb seen in this optical illusion.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 Planar, concave, and convex mirrors are used in reflecting telescopes.
-A telescope is used to collect light from far away celestial objects and focus them to a point, which is accomplished by using curved mirrors.
+A telescope is used to collect light from far away celestial objects and focus it to a point, which is accomplished by using curved mirrors.
 Typically, a concave mirror is used to collect the incoming light to a point.
 Either film, a digital recording sensor, or an eyepiece can be placed at that focus to record or view the celestial object.
 Among many other telescopes that use mirrors is the Hubble Space Telescope.

 One-way mirrors